 - Analytical skills: Financial analysts spend their days analyzing vast amounts of business data in order to help their organizations make better choices, resulting in the need for competency in data and analytics.

-- Organization: In order to effectively recommend investments, prepare reports, and showcase information to clients, financial analysts must be organized.
+- Organization skills: In order to effectively recommend investments, prepare reports, and showcase information to clients, financial analysts must be organized.
 Working in tandem with their communication skills, a financial analyst can best convey their message when it is clear and structured.

-- Mathematical skills: In order to properly analyze financial records, financial analysts must maintain superior knowledge of mathematics and statistics.
+- Mathematical skills: In order to properly analyze financial records, financial analysts must have superior math skills and maintain in-depth knowledge of statistics.
 These are critical elements in financial analysis, as individuals in these roles regularly analyze numbers and data while working closely with banks, pension funds, and securities firms.

 2. Earn a bachelor’s degree in finance.

 There are a number of ways to develop the skills needed to succeed in the role of a financial analyst.
-Earning a bachelor’s degree in a related field, such as a Bachelor of Science in Finance and Accounting Management, is a popular path forward and is typically required for entry-level employment.
+Earning a bachelor’s degree in a related field, such as a Bachelor of Science in Finance and Accounting Management, is a popular educational path forward and is typically required for entry-level financial analysts.

 Nine out of ten new jobs created in 2018 went to candidates with college degrees, so obtaining a bachelor’s degree will significantly increase your chance of landing an analyst role in any industry.
 Those who have earned an undergraduate degree typically see higher salaries, as well.
 In 2020, bachelor’s degree holders earned $19,000 more annually than those with an associate degree and approximately $27,000 more annually compared to those with only a high school diploma or GED, on average.

 While earning a bachelor’s degree can benefit your career in any role, those hoping to become a financial analyst will find that a bachelor’s degree is a requirement for most open positions.
-According to the BLS, the majority of companies require financial analysts to hold a bachelor’s degree specifically in a field related to finance, including finance and accounting, economics, statistics, analytics, business management, or mathematics.
+Our analysis of job postings data shows that—of the postings with degree requirements—81.19 percent require at least bachelor’s-level education.
+The majority of employers prefer degrees in a finance-related field, such as finance and accounting, economics, statistics, analytics, business management, or mathematics.

 3. Obtain relevant licenses and certifications.